pyHi-M/traceratops/docs/source/contribute/how_to_document.md

     parser = argparse.ArgumentParser(
         add_help=True,
         description="""You can use three double quote
-        - To wirte a description
+        - To write a description
           of this script
-        - With differents lines""",
+        - With different lines""",
     )
-    # add_argument_group() is optionnal
+    # add_argument_group() is optional
     # you can directly use parser.add_argument()
     parser_required = parser.add_argument_group("Required arguments")
     parser_required.add_argument("--input", help="Input data path")